 Crying is a baby’s main form of communication.

 Although crying is normal, your baby may sometimes cry excessively despite being well-fed and changed.
 This can indicate another problem, such as teething or colic.

 A colicky baby may cry for several hours on any given day.
 Though it is not known what causes colic, some feel it is due to abdominal discomfort caused by gassiness.

 Several over-the-counter products are marketed for relieving colic symptoms in babies.
-Naturally, you may be concerned about some of the ingredients in these products.
+Naturally, you may be concerned about some ingredients in these products.

 There are many variations, but most formulas contain a mixture of different herbs, including:

 - lemon balm

 Some babies cry for several hours over days or weeks.
 Since the herbs in gripe water theoretically help with digestion, this remedy is thought to help with colic caused by gassiness.
-Gripe water is also used for teething pain and hiccups.
+However, most of this research is from adults, not infants.

 Sodium bicarbonate, or baking soda, shouldn’t be given to colicky babies unless prescribed by a doctor.
 Sodium bicarbonate can interfere with the natural pH level in your baby’s stomach.
 This can cause too much alkalinity and worsen colic symptoms.

 Watch out for gripe water containing peppermint.
 It could potentially worsen a baby’s reflux symptoms.
 You should also avoid gripe water containing gluten, dairy, parabens, and vegetable carbon.

 If your baby suffers from colic, the pain may come in waves and worsen after each feeding.
 You can give gripe water immediately after feedings to help your baby avoid gas pain.

-Gripe water is generally safe, but it’s important to keep an open eye for signs of an allergic reaction.
+Gripe water is probably safe, but there are safer alternatives.
+If you do give your infant gripe water, it’s important to keep an open eye for signs of an allergic reaction.
 Allergy symptoms can vary.
-After giving gripe water to your baby, check for:

 - watery eyes